eggsy/lanyard-visualizer/README.md

   - It will display what you're listening, it'll show a progress bar just like the one on your Discord profile!
 - Every RPCs work!
   - If there's something visible on your status (only RPCs), it's visible here too!
-- Customization, use it as iframe, remove footer or title bar!
-  - You can use simple queries like `?background=false&title=false` to customize the look of it!
-This way, you can even iframe it to your website or your stream setting the `mode` query to `iframe`!
 - Everything is real-time!
   - We use Lanyard's WebSocket so everything is updated in real-time!

 ### ❓ How to use?

-Just visit [this page](https://lanyard-visualizer.netlify.app) and use the input to check on whoever you want! _Keep in mind that the user has to be in Lanyard's Discord server so that they could be monitored by the service._
+Just visit [this page](https://lanyard.eggsy.app) and use the input to check on whoever you want! _Keep in mind that the user has to be in Lanyard's Discord server so that they could be monitored by the service._

 ### 🌟 Host it yourself